 Alternatively, you can use simple newspapers to housetrain your dog; it will be cheaper if you use papers you are already subscribed to, of course.
 While dogs are housetraining, there will be accidents.
 Do you have carpet floors, or hard floors?
 Carpets and rugs will require more cleaning products to clean and eliminate dog’s urine odor and stains.

-Here are some effective dog housetraining tips from Samantha.
-In the meantime, a few more things on calculating how much does a dog cost…
+A few more things on calculating how much does a dog cost…

 - Do you have a little extra money for replacement items?
 Puppies take time to train.
 Before then, they may chew your furniture, shoes, books, and other items they can reach.
 Will you have the money to replace needed items that may get destroyed?

 - Is your yard fenced?
 Some dogs dig under, and chew through fences before they are fully trained.
 Will you have the money to make repairs as needed?
 This doesn’t apply to fences alone which is just an example; this can be applied to anything you own.
 Just something to consider.

 How to Reduce Your Dog Care Costs

 This may seem like a lot to think about, and it is – getting a dog is a huge decision that should not be taken lightly and needs a lot of consideration.
 Fortunately, like with most things, there are ways to lower preliminary costs of dog ownership and required amount of funds when trying to figure out how much does a dog cost.

 There’s a lot of information online on figuring out the costs of dog ownership and tying loose ends so you have no leakage in your budget due to adopting a new family member.
 The below infographic on how to save on dog expenses will also provide you with a good amount of tips and tricks on smart budgeting.

 Now here are a few quick tips to make sure you don’t spend a fortune when you get a dog: